Ares-Developers/Ares-docs/new/superweapons/availability.rst

   :tag:`SW.RequiredHouses` settings for it to become available.
 Defaults to :value:`none`.

-.. index:: Super Weapons; Availability by country

 .. versionadded:: 0.9

+.. index:: Super Weapons; AuxBuilding and negative AuxBuilding

 Auxiliary Buildings (:captiontag:`AuxBuilding`)
 -----------------------------------------------